GuiSamuka/IC-CoRoT_Kepler/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Filtering Techniques and Data Analysis of data from CoRoT and Kepler satellites's documentation!
+Welcome to Filtering Techniques of Light Curves Obtained from CoRoT and Kepler satellites's documentation!
 ===========================================================================================================

 Curvas de luz são dados astronômicos frequentemente utilizados no estudo da variabilidade do brilho das estrelas e